The Teacher Fellow Alumni Network

 This year, we are pleased to launch the Teacher Fellow Alumni Network ( TFAN).
 The TFAN, welcoming all alumni Teacher Fellows, offers educators thoughtful, meaningful and now formalized roles and projects that contribute to their ongoing leadership development and professional growth, enhances that of their educator peers (including current and future Teacher Fellows), and will also lend informed wisdom to the design of Hope Street Group’s future projects and programming.

-Read below for short descriptions of the TFAN opportunities opening soon.
+Read below for short descriptions of the 2017 TFAN opportunities.
 Complete this interest form to learn more about specific roles, and to stay in touch!

 Connecting all of Hope Street Group’s Education work by bringing state insights and Fellowship expertise to a national forum will be those alumni selected for a two-year term on the organization’s first Teacher Advisory Council (TAC).
-Convened to assess operations, collaboratively work on strategic priorities, and brainstorm new avenues for engagement, the TAC — the starting Council composed of three Fellows from each of our programs (HI, KY, NC, TN and the National Teacher Fellowship) — will further illustrate Hope Street Group’s dedication to elevating action on teacher solutions, with trusted teachers informing Hope Street Group’s Education programs that serve teachers across the country.
+Convened to assess operations, collaboratively work on strategic priorities, and brainstorm new avenues for engagement, the TAC — the starting Council composed of Fellows from our Hawaii, Kentucky, North Carolina, Tennessee and National Teacher Fellows Programs — will further illustrate Hope Street Group’s dedication to elevating action on teacher solutions, with trusted teachers informing Hope Street Group’s Education programs that serve teachers across the country.

 This role — one per State Teacher Fellowship program, for one June-May Fellowship year — serves to plan, prepare, and execute engagement opportunities for TFs and professional learning networks (PLNs) statewide.
 Working closely with his or her State Director, the Statewide Engager will assist in the building of annual meetings, regional Voice Activated sessions, Work Group activities, and other opportunities ripe for Year 1 and Year 2 TFs.
 Much like Regional Teacher Fellow Coaches (below) work with Year 1 TFs, Statewide Engagers communicate semi-regularly with the Year 2 TFs in the state, curating chances for them to pursue passion projects and consider “what’s next.”
 Statewide Engagers also assist the State Director in organizing alumni roles and opportunities, tracking their activity and impact.
 These alumni will familiarize themselves more deeply with the data collected by Teacher Fellows on policy issues in order to thoughtfully engaged decision-makers and peers.